eZanmoto/term_emu_poc/README.md

 "proxy" terminal emulators (i.e. those which run further terminal emulator programs, such as `tmux` and `ssh`) operate.

-This project simply renders the "sub"-terminal with a single space of padding.
+This project simply renders the "sub"-terminal with a single-character border, which can be changed using `^D`.
+Note that this means that the terminal can't be exited in this way, and so `exit` or a similar mechanism must be used.

 Usage
 -----